Naveen57990/noxseva-bot/README.md

 - GitHub + Render for hosting

 ### 🌐 Purpose
-Built to provide AI support in health, education, and general awareness through phone calls.
+Built to provide AI support in health, education, and general awareness through phone calls and for those with lack of internet connection.

 ---